SSWConsulting/SSW.People.Profiles/Bao-Nguyes/Bao-Nguyes.md

 linkedin:  ""
 skype:  ""

-quote:  "Keep trying, don\'t give up easily!"
+quote:  "Keep trying, don't give up easily!"
 ---

 Bao's background is in Accounting and Administration.
 He has over 18 years of working  experience in an administration or business related role.
 He is a versatile member of SSW since September 2005.